 Business leaders universally agree that employee motivation is crucial to a successful venture.
 A happy employee will deliver better results than a disgruntled one.
 Reinforcement Theory can help in this area.

-You can learn how to achieve this balance with an employee motivation training course for managers.
+You can learn how to achieve this balance with an employee motivation training course for leaders.
 A good course will look at various psychological theories of motivation and how you can apply them in a workplace setting.
 One of these theories is Reinforcement Theory.
 Let’s explore it.

 What Is Reinforcement Theory?